Chapter 13: Sakura and the Forgotten Memory

 "Professor Mizuki," Sakura greeted, her moderate voice carrying in the relatively silent common room.

 "Heya!"
 Keroberos called out, flying out from behind Kaho.
-His much more exuberant voice carried much more than Sakura's more tense greeting.
+His much more energetic voice carried much more than Sakura's more tense greeting.
 The simple word did a lot for Sakura.
 It was obvious that Keroberos was safe.
 And happy.
 And excited.
 And generally being Keroberos.
 Whatever Kaho's news was, it couldn't be that bad.
 If anything, it was probably something good.
 But it was weird.
 Despite knowing that, Sakura's feelings of dread didn't change that much.

 "Kero-chan?
 You're here too?"
 Sakura asked.